Eyesore123/blog-app/README.md

 7. New comment notification to admin (timed, once per day).
 Notification to registered users when someone replies to their comment.
 8. Scheduled uploads feature would be nice
 9. Save sketches feature + fetch sketches from database in admin panel
-10. Customized emails that look better than the default Laravel emails
+10. Customized emails that look better than the default Laravel emails + unsub link in each mail

 ## Deployment